412-ChrisP/Deli-cious-Sandwiches/README.md

 ## Future Work

-Outline potential future enhancements or functionalities you might consider adding:

-- Additional feature to be developed.
-- Improvement of current functionalities.
+-

 ## Resources

-List resources such as tutorials, articles, or documentation that helped you during the project.

 - [Java Programming Tutorial](https://www.example.com)
 - [Effective Java](https://www.example.com)

 ## Team Members

-- **Name 1** - Specific contributions or roles.
-- **Name 2** - Specific contributions or roles.
+- **Chris Pham** - Project designer

 ## Thanks

-Express gratitude towards those who provided help, guidance, or resources:

-- Thank you to [Mentor's Name] for continuous support and guidance.
+- Thank you to [Raymond maroun] for continuous support and guidance.
 - A special thanks to all teammates for their dedication and teamwork.